innocentiv/docker-frontend-tools/README.md

 and use it like this: `drft gulp build` or `drft sass ...`

-## But my project needs sass 3.2 and on old version of grunt!
+## But my project needs sass 3.2 and an old version of grunt!

 Edit the Dockerfile, change the version-numbers on top.
 If any tools are missing, just add them at the correct place (where all the other `npm install`